enemy100/Azure-metrics/README.md

 *Output*
 The script generates three types of outputs:

-Console tables displaying metrics in a readable format CSV exports for detailed analysis
+Console tables displaying metrics in a readable format.
+CSV exports for detailed analysis.
-Summary statistics for quick assessment
+Summary statistics for quick assessment.